 It may seem incredible, but even though the Australian Shepherd can trace its roots back to the 1800s, they have only been an officially recognized AKC breed since 1991.
 This is not unusual since the Australian Shepherd has been a working breed for so long.
 When dogs are bred to work, factors such as lineage, coloring, specific body shape, and other AKC standards are not taken into consideration.
 When breeding a good working dog, ranchers would take into account personality, trainability, and work ethic before appearance and bloodlines.
 Because of this, it could be difficult for the AKC to pin down exactly what the standard for an Australian Shepherd should be.

 And even now there is still so much variety!
 As we mentioned before, Aussies come in a wide range of colors.
 So with so much variety, it’s no wonder it took so long!

-In order to ensure that your Aussie is well socialized, be certain to begin training from day one.
-Your Australian Shepherd is alert and smart, and will respond well to stimulation and direction.
+To ensure that your Aussie is well socialized, be certain to begin training from day one.
+Your Australian Shepherd is alert and smart and will respond well to stimulation and direction.
 A solid training foundation will remind your Aussie that they are safe with you, their master.
 And though they may be a bit shy around strangers, they will have nothing to fear knowing you are in control.

 Australian Shepherds do well when they have a job to do, so providing that outlet for an Aussie can be extremely beneficial.
 If their intelligence is left unchecked, the Australian Shepherd can certainly out-think their owners.
 This can be frustrating for a first time Aussie owner, so it is important to begin training early.
-Tapping into their natural herding instinct can be a great way to let your Aussie use their talents and energy in a constructive way.
+Tapping into their natural herding instinct can be a great way to let your Aussie constructively use their talents and energy.

 Many farms offer a full day experience herding sheep as an alternative to daycare.
 They also feature herding classes if you and your Australian Shepherd are interested in getting serious.